Arrival (novel)

 The Phoenix Files: Arrival is a Science fiction/young adult/adventure written by Australian author Chris Morphew.
 It was first released in Australia on 1 June 2009.
 In Arrival, 15-year-old Luke Hunter and his mother Emily move to Phoenix, a town no one has heard of with no cars, no phones and no internet.
 He soon discovers the Shackleton Cooperative, the cooperative running town are plotting to end the world in 100 days.

 Plot

 Luke Hunter moves with his mother, Emily, to Phoenix, are greeted by Aaron Ketterley and Bruce Calvin and escorted to their new house.
-Luke discovers there is no phone or internet reception and bicycles are the main mode of transportion.
+Luke discovers there is no phone or internet reception and bicycles are the main mode of transportation.

 The next morning, Luke is taken to his new school, given a laptop and introduced to Peter Weir, who Luke soon befriends.
 Peter shows Luke to his locker.
 The order of the lockers is done by the order of arrival of students, his being the last.
 In their first class of the day, Luke is introduced to Mike, Cat and Tank who were Peter's old friends and Jordan, the last person to move to Phoenix.